susam/may4/README.md

 slightly altered Star Wars catchphrase using ASCII stars (asterisk) is like a double pun!
 Or is that a triple pun?

+Also, if Yoda were a programmer, I think Forth would be his most favourite programming language.
+Yoda would say, "A forth programmer I am.
+Hrmmm," and he would add two numbers with, `1 2 +`.
+It just makes a lot of sense to celebrate May the 4th with some Forth code.

 [Star Wars Day]: https://en.wikipedia.org/wiki/Star_Wars_Day
 [Forth]: https://en.wikipedia.org/wiki/Forth_(programming_language)
 [hopl]: https://web.archive.org/web/20060615025259/http://www.colorforth.com/HOPL.html